Last updated on January 14, 2022 - My Free Marketing newsletter 👀

 On a 1-5 scale, label each idea with how much you think it’ll boost traffic or increase your conversion rate and how easy it is to accomplish.
 This will be a subjective score, so don’t worry about it being perfect.

-Rate “Ease of accomplishing” 1 through 5, with 5 being the most difficult.
+Rate “Ease of accomplishing” 1 through 5, with 5 being the easiest.

 Then in a third column, combine the two numbers.
 This will help you prioritize tactics you feel will increase traffic or conversion rate, plus be easiest to implement.

-To help you get started, here are some ideas to either help increase traffic and improve your conversion rate.
+To help you get started, here are some ideas to either help increase traffic or improve your conversion rate.

 Pick whichever you think has the biggest growth potential for your idea or business.